 Buying Medical Insurance for Your Surrogate Mother

-If you come from a country with universal health care or a national medical care system, the US’s private insurance-based system is confounding and exasperating.
-But if you intend to pursue surrogacy in the United States, you’ll need to be very familiar with the US insurance market.
+If you come from a country with universal health care or a national medical care system, the United States’ private insurance-based system is confounding and exasperating.
+But if you intend to pursue surrogacy in the U.S., you’ll need to be very familiar with the U.S. insurance market.
 Here is what Intended Parents need to know.

 Jump Down this Article: